-This document is the Annual Action Plan which provides a vision, goals, and intentions for allocating federal housing and community development block grants provided by the U.S. Department of Housing and Urban Development (HUD).
-The Plan is administered by the Sacramento Housing and Redevelopment Agency (SHRA), on behalf of the City of Sacramento.
+This document is the Annual Action Plan (Plan) which allocates entitlement grants provided by the U.S. Department of Housing and Urban Development (HUD) to projects and programs throughout the City of Sacramento (City).
+The Plan is administered by the Sacramento Housing and Redevelopment Agency (SHRA), on behalf of the City.
+The projects identified in the Plan support the goals and objectives identified in the five-year Consolidated Plan.
 The primary purpose of the Consolidated Plan is to strategize and implement how funds will be allocated to housing and community development activities during the five-year planning period.

-The City of Sacramento (City) has a population of approximately 501,890 people.
+The City has a population of approximately 525,000 people.
 By measures of both citywide and neighborhood diversity, the City of Sacramento has been ranked one of the most diverse and integrated large cities in the United States.
 Among residents in Sacramento, one third is non-Hispanic White (35%), one quarter are Hispanic (27%), and one in five are Asian (19%).
 Sacramento also hosts a significant Black population (14%), a share twice the size as the regional average.
 The city is home to a large number of foreign-born residents (22% of the population), many of whom come from Mexico, the Philippines, China, and elsewhere throughout the world.
 The city has a correspondingly high share of residents that have limited English proficiency, with languages spoken including Spanish, Chinese, Hmong, Russian, and many others.
 The city has grown in size in the past thirty years with a 21% increase in population since 1990, yet at a slower pace than the region as a whole.
 Sacramento was already racially and ethnically diverse in 1990 and has become even more so today.